material-admin/doc-material-components/dev-article-template.md

 >       MDCButton *button = [[MDCButton alloc] init];
 >       ```
 > 1. Apply accessibility settings
+>
->    To help make your buttons usable to as many users as possible:
+>    Help make your buttons usable to as many users as possible:
 >    * Set an appropriate [`accessibilityLabel`](https://developer.apple.com/documentation/uikit/uiaccessibilityelement/1619577-accessibilitylabel) value if your button does not have a title or only has an icon.
 >        **Objective-C**
 >        ```objc